On this page

 regions don't support free clusters, shared clusters, or

-Due to their higher cost, it is recommended to use Switzerland West or UAE Central as a secondary disaster recovery (DR) region in a multi-region cluster if necessary.
+Due to their higher cost, regions marked by an asterisk () in the following table should only be used as a secondary disaster recovery (DR) region in a multi-region cluster if necessary.

 Each Atlas cluster tier comes with a default set of resources.
 Atlas provides the following resource configuration options: